Qc. & Au. Food

 Here is an introduction about the cultural aspects that feed my inspiration for Snowy Foodie.

 The Québec province, where I am from, and the Snowy Valleys region of New South Wales, where I now live, are the featured locations on this blog.
 This whole project idea started in my first year as an expat, and creating a family recipe book was at first a project to remedy homesickness.
 The idea kept evolving as I was entering the slow food world (without even knowing this was considered a movement).
-For years, I have invisibly worked hard, from home, experimenting and learning like a sponge about the art of food photography, styling, growing and cooking.
-In 2020, following a bushfire evacuation and a pandemic lockdown, I felt more confident to get started in sharing my work, and to keep progressing it.
+For years, I've worked hard from home, experimenting and learning like a sponge about food photography, styling, growing and cooking.
+In 2020, following a bushfire evacuation and a pandemic lockdown, I felt more confident to share my work, and to keep progressing it.
 Some of the articles and recipes might sometimes be more addressed to Aussies and other subjects to Canadians, but that’s not a bad thing!
 Some posts could also catch the attention to other people like me (expatriated for love in another country).
-I think that people from both sides of the world could enjoy discovering from each other’s food culture, as much as I do.
-The observations and comments on this blog are of course based on my personal experiences and focused on the diet and terroir of the regions of these featured places.
+The observations and comments on this blog are based on my personal experiences and focused on the diet and terroir of the regions of these featured places.
 The Québec province and the Snowy Valleys region are both located in or by the mountains, inland, with lakes and creeks in a climate with four distinct seasons.

 By learning the basics of traditional food, substituting ingredients and adapting in different ways, I feel closer to my French Canadian roots and finding great new challenges in my Australian country life.
 This project is a long self-taught study and how great it is to be discovering new things everyday!
 From the boreal to the austral hemisphere, the seasons are upside down, and so is the time of day.
 I’m floating in-between two worlds, and Snowy Foodie helps me to enjoy this unusual situation.
 Like any art discipline, learning to master the basics before twisting things is a must, and that is why many of my first recipes and posts will introduce some traditional food and typical ingredients from both countries.
 The relaxed Aussie attitude showed me that there is no need to fuss with everything.
 The open-mind of a Québécois kept me curious and honest.
 There are many things I miss from home and there are many things I appreciate better in this new home.
 I’ll do my best to represent the best of both places and hope you'll enjoy my recipes, stories and photography.